tenfoldpath/tenfoldpath.com/_posts/2023-07-20-nutrition.md

 ### Fat

 Fat is an essential nutrient.
-Your body _requires_ enough dietary fat to support proper endocryne and hormonal functions as well as brain health.
+Your body _requires_ enough dietary fat to support a healthy endocrine system as fat is an essential ingredient for hormone production.
+Dietary fat intake can also impact  many areas of brain function; it is necessary for cognitive health.

 Most people eat too much total fat while simultaniously not eating _enough_ of _specific kinds_ of fat.

 - Polyunsaturated fat, including omega-3 and omega-6 fatty acids, have clear long-term health benefits when consumed regularly in sufficient quantity.
 Good sources of polyunsaturated fat include: sunflower seeds, flax seeds (and oil), and wild-caught[^7] fatty fish like salmon, herring, mackerel, etc. Most people don't get enough in their diet without supplementation or deliberate planing.